Area nonprofits supported by new United Way grants

-SOUTH BURLINGTON — Nonprofits serving Franklin County will benefit from a new $1.5 million round of program funding grants in a three-year investment by the United Way of Northwest Vermont (UWNWVT).
+South Burlington — Nonprofits serving Chittenden County will benefit from a new $1.5 million round of program funding grants in a three-year investment by the United Way of Northwest Vermont (UWNWVT).

 The funding is the UWNWVT’s third round of grants to 50 nonprofit organizations serving Chittenden, Franklin and Grand Isle counties, and finalizes a commitment that collectively totals $4.5 million.